sdeadlocker/Development-guidelines-for-a-CICD-ML-Project/README.md

 ```
 For further understanding and ease of setup, a template.py file has been provided.
 Run this script to automatically generate the directory structure as defined above.
+A sample Dockerfile and a sample jenkins.dev file have been provided in the repository.
+These can be modified as per your project’s requirements.
 ## 3. Git Branching Strategy

 ### Branch Creation: